TheArchitect2000/bkc_backend_gen3/Readme_Running_BKC_on_Ethereum.md

-# How to install an Ethereum Node on BKC
+# ًًRunning BKC node on Ethereum blockchain

 All the information is from: https://www.youtube.com/watch?v=o90L6ksNW6g  and  https://www.youtube.com/watch?v=A5V2jdLi5mI

  ## 1-Install